Serving Out-of-State Subpoena in California

 1. Specific Documents Needed for Out-of-State Subpoena

 The most important document you need to start the process of enforcing an out-of-state subpoena in California is the original subpoena issued by the court in the state where the legal proceeding is taking place (the “home state”).
-You must draft this subpoena properly and it must be legally binding in the home state.
+You must draft this subpoena properly and it must be legally binding in your home state.
 It must clearly state the specific request, whether it involves compelling a witness to testify or producing documents.

-When you get the original subpoena from the home state, you must submit a formal request for the issuance of a California subpoena to the clerk of the appropriate superior court in California.
+When you receive the original subpoena from the home state, you must submit a formal request for the issuance of a California subpoena to the clerk of the appropriate superior court in California.
 Be sure to attach the original subpoena and specify that it is being made under California’s adoption of the UIDDA.

 In some cases, you may need to provide a supporting affidavit or declaration.
 The affidavit provides details about the legal case involved and confirms that the subpoena issued by the home state is valid and enforceable.
 The aim of the affidavit is to ascertain that the California court understands the context of the request and also to verify that the subpoena complies with applicable laws.
 It may also provide further reasons why the subpoenaed party’s testimony or documents are necessary for the legal proceeding.